Tad Reeves

 Tad Reeves (also known as Tadpole) is a fictional character from the Australian television soap opera Neighbours, played by Jonathon Dutton.
 He made his first appearance during the episode broadcast on 16 November 1998.
 After deciding not to renew his contract, Dutton made his last appearance as Tad on 18 June 2002.
 He reprised his role in an unannounced cameo appearance in the serial's final episode on 28 July 2022.

 Creation and casting

 In 1998, Jason Herbison from Inside Soap revealed that producers were casting for the role of Toadfish Rebecchi's (Ryan Moloney) young cousin, Tadpole.
 Herbison believed that as Toadie had grown up, the soap needed a new "rascal".
-Jonathon Dutton had had a small guest role in Neighbours, before he secured the regular role of Tad.
+Jonathon Dutton had had a small guest role in Neighbours as Kenny Hyland before he secured the regular role of Tad.
 To keep up with his schooling, Dutton was given a tutor on the set.

 Dutton departed Neighbours in 2002.
 Of his decision to leave the soap, Dutton told the Liverpool Echo's Joe Riley "I had done Neighbours for four years and I just felt there was no point in going on for ever.
 Although they asked me to renew my contract, I decided the time had come for a move, so I gave them six months notice."